tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 	let user2 = User {
 		email: String::from("blargh"),
 		..user1
-		// mmoves u
+		// coppies copyable un-specified values from `user1`
-		// coppies all other values from user1
+		// moves the remaining values from user1

 	};
 }